Associate Professor of LawPhone: (410) 706-7437

 JD, 2004, University of Virginia

 Professor Kovarsky joined the School of Law in 2011.
-The focus of his teaching and scholarship includes criminal procedure, federal jurisdiction, habeas corpus, civil procedure, constitutional law, and the death penalty.
-He is co-writing the Foundation Press Case Book on Habeas Corpus (2013) (with Brandon L. Garrett), and has published extensively on issues of executive detention and post-conviction review.
+The focus of his teaching and scholarship includes conflicts of law, criminal procedure, federal jurisdiction, habeas corpus, civil procedure, constitutional law, and the death penalty.
+He co-wrote the Foundation Press Case Book on Habeas Corpus (2013) (with Brandon L. Garrett), and has published extensively on issues of executive detention and post-conviction review.
 His most recent articles have been published in the Virginia Law Review, the Cornell Law Review, and the Indiana Law Journal.
-His forthcoming article, “A Constitutional Theory of Habeas Power,” will also be published in the Virginia Law Review.
+His most recent article, “A Constitutional Theory of Habeas Power,” was also published in the Virginia Law Review.

 Professor Kovarsky remains an active habeas and capital litigator.
 He regularly represents capital prisoners during federal appellate and Supreme Court review of their sentences.
 He has also represented various professional organizations as federal amicus counsel, including the American Association on Intellectual and Developmental Disabilities (AAIDD) and the American Bar Association (ABA).
 Most recently, he co-wrote the ABA’s Supreme Court Brief in Martinez v.
 Ryan (2012), the case announcing that a federal court may conduct merits review of a state sentence if a prisoner’s state post-conviction lawyer was ineffective.